Mouse Hunt

 Mouse Hunt is a 1997 American slapstick black comedy film written by Adam Rifkin and directed by Gore Verbinski in his feature film directorial debut.
 It stars Nathan Lane, Lee Evans, Maury Chaykin, and Christopher Walken.
 The film follows two Laurel and Hardy-like brothers in their struggle against one small but crafty house mouse for possession of a mansion which was willed to them by their father.
 While the film is set in the late 20th century, styles range humorously from the 1940s to the 1990s.

-It used real live mice, along with occasional computer-generated imagery and Animatronic robot mice, and was the first family film to be released by DreamWorks Pictures.
+It used real live mice, along with occasional computer-generated imagery and animatronic robot mice, and was the first family film to be released by DreamWorks Pictures.
 They released it in the United States on December 19, 1997, to mixed reviews, but it was a commercial success, earning $125.4 million on the box office against a budget of $38 million.

-Mouse Hunt features one of William Hickey's final roles.
+The film features one of William Hickey's final roles.
 The film was dedicated to his memory.

 Plot

 String magnate Rudolph Smuntz dies, bequeathing his financially cash-strapped factory and a dilapidated Victorian mansion to his sons Ernie and Lars.
 Following the will reading, both brothers suffer setbacks in their lives—Ernie, who shunned the family business to become a chef, accidentally loses his restaurant when a cockroach hidden in a box of cigars he inherited from his father's estate contaminates a meal he is serving to the mayor, causing the mayor to suffer a fatal heart attack, while Lars is thrown out by his greedy wife April, after he honored a promise to his late father to refuse letting a rival company, Zeppco International, buy the factory.
 Lars and Ernie reunite in a diner and learn of each other's misfortunes, leading them to spend the night in the mansion they inherited.

 The brothers find themselves unable to sleep because of a mouse making noise, but in trying to catch him, they discover blueprints of the property.
-Through these, they discover the mansion is a fabled final design by the architect Charles Lyle LaRue and would be worth a fortune if restored.
-Although they agree to auction the mansion to recover their lives, Ernie spots the mouse and informs Lars they must get rid of him, fearing a repeat of the cockroach incident.
-Several attempts are made, including using a vicious cat named Catzilla and hiring an exterminator named Caesar, but both fail when the brothers discover the mouse is unusually intelligent.
+Through these, they discover the mansion was built in 1876 and is a fabled missing design by the architect Charles Lyle LaRue and would be worth a fortune if restored.
+Alexander Falko, a wealthy collector of LaRue artifacts, offers to buy the mansion, but they decide to auction the mansion, thinking it would be more profitable.
+Later that night, Ernie spots the mouse and informs Lars they must get rid of him, fearing a repeat of the cockroach incident.
+Several attempts are made, but the mouse, proving to be remarkably intelligent, manages to outwit them every time.